WalleyBank

 How did you balance creativity with usability in your UI design?

 I approached the design with a creative mindset, aiming to push boundaries through bold colour choices and distinctive branding.
 While this exploration was an endeavour in creativity, it revealed that overly expressive visuals can hinder usability if not grounded in purpose.
-Redefining the colour palette became a turning point—cementing the understanding that great digital products are built by prioritising usability, then using refined visual design to support and elevate it.
+Redefining the colour palette became a turning point — cementing the understanding that great digital products are built by prioritising usability, then using refined visual design to support and elevate it.
 From that moment on, every visual decision, whether colour, typography, or interaction, was made with clarity and function at the forefront.
 Creativity enhanced the experience, but usability led the way.

 How did this project make you a better designer?

-This project significantly deepened my skills as both a UX and UI designer, enhancing my ability to bridge strategic thinking with practical execution.
+This project significantly deepened my skills as both a Product Designer, enhancing my ability to bridge strategic thinking with practical execution.
 From early research and wireframing to high-fidelity design and usability testing, I built confidence in owning the full design lifecycle — shaping a product from concept through to a refined, testable MVP.
 WalleyBank challenged me to think critically at every stage, balance user needs with business goals, and make intentional design decisions grounded in clarity, accessibility, and emotional resonance.
 It also reinforced the impact of high-quality interface design in delivering meaningful user experiences and sharpened my instincts as a user-centred problem solver.
 I now feel fully equipped to contribute to end-to-end product design in a way that’s both creatively thoughtful and functionally robust.

-I’m currently open to UI opportunities.
+I’m currently open to Product Design opportunities.

-I’m currently open to UI opportunities.
+I’m currently open to

-I’m currently open to UI opportunities.
+I’m currently open to Product Design opportunities.

 +61 435 793 863